bpucker/MybMonday/README.md

 ### (9) Betalain biosynthesis in sugar beet is controlled by BvMYB1 ###

 > **_<a href="https://twitter.com/boas_pucker/status/1381479694483156992">TWEET</a>:_** BvMYB1 is responsible for the red colouration of sugar beets and beetroots.
-This MYB activates the betalain biosynthesis which produces red pigments. #MybMonday (src: https://bit.ly/3q0w2fa)
+This MYB activates the betalain biosynthesis which produces red pigments. #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1381479694483156992">
 <img alt="Betalain biosynthesis in sugar beet is controlled by BvMYB1 (Tweet #9)" src="https://pbs.twimg.com/media/EvNeVhRXAAUsYb0?format=png&name=900x900" width="30%" height="30%">